textpattern/textpattern.github.io/themes/front-end-themes.md

 ### Importing themes

-Unlike with exporting themes that you create, where the theme being exported is ‘already in play’, as they say, in the Themes panel (i.e. in the database), importing requires first getting the external theme — whatever cool theme you find from the [Themes website](https://themes.textpattern.com), or other community source — into play to begin with.
-What that means is, if you have no external themes transferred to the themes directory (i.e. on disk), you won’t find any way to import a theme no matter how hard you look.
+Unlike with exporting themes that you create, where the theme is already tabled in the Themes panel, importing requires first getting an externally sourced theme into the database.
+What that means is, if you have no external themes transferred to the <i>themes</i> directory (i.e. on disk), or none there are different from what are already tabled in the Themes panel, you won’t find any way to import a theme no matter how hard you look.
 That’s because the initial import theme menu is contextual to the <i>themes</i> directory.
 If either of the following two conditions are true, you won’t see the menu in the Themes panel:

 * No external themes exist in the <i>themes</i> directory
 * No external themes exist in the <i>themes</i> directory that are not already listed in the Themes panel table.